Sambillingham/embark/3-market-research.md

 Can take on large projects that span over many months while simultaneously working on smaller projects or standard digital agency work.

-Straight out of university, enthuasitic, motivated, innovative, different and creative, this is proven with high grades and multiple successful projects.
+Straight out of university, enthusiastic, motivated, innovative, different and creative, this is proven with high grades and multiple successful projects.

 "In future" Embark can quickly turn around projects when needed and could charge a premium for the ability to do this, becoming know for creating products quickly when needed to by clients.